CasparKielwein/Aaargh/Classes.md

 ## Rogue

+Rogues specialize on exploiting every weakness they find in their enemies.
+On face value, they don't appear very threatening, haveing a low number of hit points and wielding small weapons.
+But once a rogue inevitably finds a weakness in their target, they show their true power using their *sneak attacks* for devastating effect.

+### Proficiencies
 __Skill Proficiency:__ Choose three skills from the following: Stealth, Thievery, Athletics, Streetwise
 __Weapon Proficiency:__ You are proficient with Light Weapons __Armor Proficiency:__ You are proficient with Cloth and Leather Armor.